Keep Things Out in the Open (Part V)

 I know that’s hard to believe, because in the movies all wounds are healed, all questions answered, all emptiness filled, and all sadness banished in the context of romantic love.

-But in real life, romantic relationships have a tendency to cause more pain than they heal, complicate more issues than they clarify and leave more people feeling empty than filled.
+However, in real life, romantic relationships have a tendency to cause more pain than they heal, complicate more issues than they clarify and leave more people feeling empty than filled.
 This is why half of all marriages end in divorce, because the romantic love that draws two sweethearts together is simply not strong enough to sustain the trials of life.

 Think of Frodo and Sam in Lord of the Rings.
 In fact, the third film in the series shows the kind of friendship I’m talking about like almost no other film.
 Sad that one of the best Hollywood examples of an intense, intimate relationship between two heterosexual males is a fantasy (as if in real life males don’t desire such intimacy unless it’s sexual) and the characters are imaginary creatures (as if humans couldn’t share at such depths).